Aggregation Trees: Empirical Monte-Carlo

 \begingroup \endgroup

 The second and third panels of Table \ref{table_simulation_results_honest} offer additional insights into the superior prediction performance of aggregation trees by examining the absolute bias and standard deviation of the estimators.
 As expected, the advantage of aggregation trees is entirely driven by their lower sampling variance, resulting from the more stable splitting strategy employed.
 All estimators exhibit some bias, which increases as heterogeneity strengthens.
 When treatment is randomly assigned, the bias across all estimators is approximately the same.
-When treatment is instead assigned based on observable characteristics, causal trees exhibit a slightly lower bias than both $AT_{\scriptstyle_{XL}}$ and $AT_{\scriptstyle_{CF}}$.
+When treatment is instead assigned based on $\estimatedPropensityScore{\cdot}$, causal trees exhibit a slightly lower bias than both $AT_{\scriptstyle_{XL}}$ and $AT_{\scriptstyle_{CF}}$.
 However, aggregation trees show substantially lower sampling variance than causal trees, with approximately the same magnitudes and exceptions noted for RMSE.
 For all estimators, sampling variance remains consistent across different heterogeneity levels.

 The fourth panel of Table \ref{table_simulation_results_honest} presents the coverage rates for $95\%$ confidence intervals.
 Both $AT_{\scriptstyle_{XL}}$ and $AT_{\scriptstyle_{CF}}$ achieve coverage rates close to the nominal level, while causal trees consistently show lower coverage.
-The fifth panel of Table \ref{table_simulation_results_honest} reveals that causal trees generate more complex models with a larger number of leaves compared to aggregation trees.
-The complexity of causal trees increases significantly with larger sample sizes, while that of $AT_{\scriptstyle_{XL}}$ and $AT_{\scriptstyle_{CF}}$ grows more conservatively.
+The fifth panel of Table \ref{table_simulation_results_honest} reveals that causal trees generate more complex models with a larger number of leaves compared to aggregation trees.\footnote{\ This pattern is consistent with prior evidence that causal trees tend to grow larger than alternative tree methods \parencite[see, e.g.,][]{lee2021discovering, yang2022causal}.} The complexity of causal trees increases significantly with larger sample sizes, while that of $AT_{\scriptstyle_{XL}}$ and $AT_{\scriptstyle_{CF}}$ grows more conservatively.
 This could lead to overfitting and raise concerns about multiple hypothesis testing in causal trees, potentially explaining their lower coverage rates.
-For all estimators, model complexity does not vary across heterogeneity levels and is larger when treatment is randomly assigned, particularly for causal trees.
+For all estimators, model complexity does not vary across heterogeneity levels and is smaller when treatment is assigned based on $\estimatedPropensityScore{\cdot}$, particularly for causal trees.